MiguelGuthridge/transdoc/README.md

 A simple tool for transforming Python docstrings, by embedding results from Python function calls.

+I made this for the purpose of improving the documentation of another project I maintain, so it only has the bare-minimum functionality, and almost no error handling.
+If you want me to improve it, please let me know, and I'll happily add some nicer error messages and the like.

+## Installation

+`pip install transdoc`

 ## Usage

 Creating rules is as simple as defining Python functions.